 Taste the terroir

-You might have heard terroir discussed when you sip a nice glass of chardonnay or a pinot noir.
-It’s term that literally means “sense of place” and it’s one of the most effective ways you can distinguish between wine or coffee grow in different regions.
-It’s mostly it’s used as a fancy way to describe the complex natural environment, or environmental factors like the soil, climate, and topography that wine or coffee can take on during the growing process.
-And it’s the real reason why some varieties of grapes or coffee plants taste wildly different depending on where they’re grown.
+You might have heard terroir discussed when you sip a nice chardonnay or a pinot noir.
+It’s a term that literally means “sense of place” and it’s one of the ways a refined palate can distinguish between wine or coffee grown in different regions.
+The term describes the factors of the complex natural environment, like soil, climate, and topography, that combine during the growing process to give a particular grape or coffee bean their particular flavour profiles.
+It’s reason why some varieties of grapes or coffee plants taste wildly different depending on where they’re grown.

 Guatemalan soil